-- Conduct of industry consultations including through industry associations about the changes to the building regulatory framework introduced by the Tasmanian Government. - Ongoing development of workforce development plans for plumbing, fire protection, civil construction and building surveying. - Collaboration with the University of Newcastle and other industry partners on research to better understand the industry capabilities relevant to the uptake of new technologies such as Building Information Modelling. - Facilitation of industry feedback and contributing to the redevelopment of the national Construction Training Package. - Consultation with the Tasmanian Government regarding building and construction apprenticeship issues. - Continued work on Mentoring for Building and Construction Apprentices and Trainees including exploring the role of industry associations in work placement through their members, e.g., Tasmanian Independent Builders Association. - Submission of the Training Plan for 2016-2017 in accordance with Section 34 of the Building and Construction Industry Training Fund Act. - Published the State of the Industry Report 2017.
+- Conduct of industry consultations including through industry associations about the changes to the building regulatory framework introduced by the Tasmanian Government. - Ongoing development of workforce development plans for plumbing, fire protection, civil construction, building surveying, and middle management training. - Collaboration with the University of Newcastle and other industry partners on research to better understand the industry capabilities relevant to the uptake of new technologies such as Building Information Modelling. - Facilitation of industry feedback and contributing to the redevelopment of the national Construction Training Package. - Consultation with the Tasmanian Government regarding building and construction apprenticeship issues - Continued work on Mentoring for Building and Construction Apprentices and Trainees including exploring the role of industry associations in work placement through their members, e.g., Tasmanian Independent Builders Association. - Submission of the Training Plan for 2017-2018 in accordance with Section 34 of the Building and Construction Industry Training Fund Act. - Published the State of the Industry Report 2018.